 Well, here it is, and it works much better than any app I have tried in the past.

 The interesting point in this example is that the chatbot made a mistake and missed changing the last sentence.

 You can see that I asked a follow-up question, and it apologized and corrected its mistake.

 This is where ChatGPT really does so much better than a standard grammar-checking app.

-You can ask questions or for more information, or point out errors.
+You can ask questions for more information or to point out errors.

 It’s this interaction that makes a huge difference.